ccdmb/predector/docs/install.md

 ## Quick install

+### Requirements

+- 4 CPUs
+- 8 GB RAM
+- About 20-30 GB of free disk space (~15 GB for all of the software, the rest depends on what you're running).
+- A bash terminal in a unix-type environment, we primarily test on the current ubuntu LTS.

+Only the last two are really hard requirements.
+You might get away with running smaller genomes on a smaller computer, but I would say most modern laptops meet these criteria.

 ### 1. Install Conda, Docker, or Singularity

 We provide automated ways of installing dependencies using [conda](https://docs.conda.io/en/latest/) environments (linux OS only), or [docker](https://www.docker.com/why-docker) or [singularity](https://sylabs.io/singularity/) containers.